Learning Linear Polytree Structural Equation Models: Discussions

 \section{Discussions}

 This paper studies the problem of polytree learning, a special case of DAG learning where the skeleton of the directed graph is a tree.
 This model has been widely used in the literature for both prediction and structure learning.
 We consider the linear polytree model, and consider the Chow-Liu algorithm \citep{chow1968approximating} that has been proposed in \cite{rebane1987recovery} for polytree learning.
 Our major contribution in this theoretical paper is to study the sample size conditions under which the polytree learning algorithm recovers the skeleton and the CPDAG exactly.
-Under certain mild assumptions on the correlation coefficients over the polytree skeleton, we show that the skeleton can be exactly recovered with probability at least $1-\delta$ if the sample size satisfies $n > O(\frac{1}{\rho_{\min}^2} \log \frac{p}{\sqrt{\delta}})$, and the CPDAG of the polytree can be exactly recovered with probability at least $1-\delta$ if the sample size satisfies $n > O(\frac{1}{\rho_{\min}^4} \log \frac{p}{\sqrt{\delta}})$.
-We also establish necessary conditions on sample size for both skeleton and CPDAG recovery, which are consistent with the sufficient conditions and thereby give sharp characterization of the difficulties for these two tasks.
-In addition, under the event of exact recovery of CPDAG, we also establish the accuracy of inverse correlation matrix estimation.
-Under the component-wise $\ell_1$ metric, we give an estimation error bound that relies on the estimation error of pairwise correlations, the minimum noise variance $\omega_{\min}$, and the maximum in-degree $d_*$.
+Under certain mild assumptions on the correlation coefficients over the polytree skeleton, we show that the skeleton can be exactly recovered with high probability if the sample size satisfies $n > O((\log p)/\rho_{\min}^2)$, and the CPDAG of the polytree can be exactly recovered with high probability if the sample size satisfies $n > O((\log p)/\rho_{\min}^4)$.
+We also establish necessary conditions on sample size for both skeleton and CPDAG recovery, which are consistent with the sufficient conditions and thereby give a sharp characterization of the difficulties for these two tasks.
+In addition, we also study inverse correlation matrix estimation under the linear polytree SEM.
+Under the component-wise $\ell_1$ metric, we give an estimation error bound that is characterized by the dimension, the sample size, and the total number of v-structures.